Skip to main content

 Indigenous Heritage (11,000+ years ago - 1872)

-Native American tribes including Shoshone, Crow, and Blackfeet utilised Yellowstone seasonally for hunting, collecting obsidian for tools, and incorporating thermal features into spiritual practices for millennia before European exploration.
+Native American tribes including Shoshone, Crow, and Blackfeet utilized Yellowstone seasonally for hunting, collecting obsidian for tools, and incorporating thermal features into spiritual practices for millennia before European exploration.
 Archaeological evidence reveals continuous human presence across thousands of years in this sacred landscape.

 Exploration and Discovery (1807-1871)